okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ## Upgrade process for a redirect sign-in flow

-The widget upgrade for a redirect sign-in flow depends on whether you configured a custom URL domain:
+Sign-In Widget upgrade for a redirect sign-in flow depends on whether you configured a custom URL domain:

-* [Custom domain](/docs/guides/custom-url-domain/) and customizations outside of simple branding styles aren't configured: The widget is automatically upgraded to the latest version when it's loaded from the content delivery network (CDN).
+* [Custom domain](/docs/guides/custom-url-domain/) and customizations outside of simple branding styles aren't configured: the Sign-In Widget is automatically upgraded to the latest version when it's loaded from the content delivery network (CDN).

-* [Custom domain](/docs/guides/custom-url-domain/) and other customizations are configured: Admins must update the widget version in the Admin Console.
+* [Custom domain](/docs/guides/custom-url-domain/) and other customizations are configured: Admins must update Sign-In Widget version in the Admin Console.

-To update the widget:
+To update the Sign-In Widget:

 1. In the Admin Console, go to **Customizations** > **Brands**, and then select the brand you want.

 2. On the **Pages** tab, click **Configure** in the **Sign-in page** section.
 Go to the **Settings** tab.

     - In the **Sign-In Widget Version** section, check that the **Version** is the highest version available.
-The widget is always the latest version if you're not using a custom URL domain.
+The sign Widget is always the latest version if you're not using a custom URL domain.
-    - If you're using the [custom domain feature](/docs/guides/custom-url-domain/) and the version isn't correct, you can pin the widget's version.
+    - If you're using the [custom domain feature](/docs/guides/custom-url-domain/) and the version isn't correct, you can pin Sign-In Widget's version.
 Click **Edit** in the **Sign-In Widget Version** section and then select the **Version** field.
     - If you enabled multibrand customization, you can't customize the Sign-In Widget for the Okta default brand.
 See [Branding](https://help.okta.com/okta_help.htm?type=oie&id=csh-branding).

     > **Note:** When the third generation of the Sign-In Widget is enabled, the pinned version is ignored.